dont-code/ng-xtend/README.md

 - Complex Components: With some additional effort, this type Angular Component can itself provide extension points, filled by ng-xtend with the right plugin.
 Ideal for displaying complex information, where you want to delegate actions or display.
 For example, think of a "Money" plugin that delegates the "Currency" management to another plugin, without even knowing it.
 - List Components: Displays a list of any objects.
 It calls other plugins to manage the values inside the displayed list
+- Action Handlers: New !
+Provides actionable services on types without User Interface elements.

 Then in the future, we'll support

-- Action Components: Provides actionable services on types without User Interface elements.
 - Workflow components: Enable pre-defined flow of pages (list to detail for example...)

 ## How does it work ?